Brothers from all over gather to share and display their passion for the percussive arts in a series of performances as both soloists and ensembles.

 The first rule of UniPhi 2023 is to enjoy your time in Troy.
 Our Convention Packet, which will be posted in a future update, highlights the local restaurants which can be visited while in town, as well as the schedule and other relevant documents.
 As far as constitutional requirements, each chapter is required to send 2 members to convention, with one of those attendees being an active member.
 This attendance can be virtual or in-person, though in-person is the recommended option.

 The second step to attending this year's convention is to arrange your lodging.
 We are grateful to the Troy University housing department for allowing us to stay on campus this year.
-The fee for lodging will be included in the Convention fee.
+The fee for lodging on-campus will be $36.
+This is a one time fee that covers the entire stay for National convention.
 On-campus housing is not required.
 Those that wish to may book their own lodging, but this cost will not be covered by the National Fraternity.

 The third step to convention will be the easiest part: arrive in Troy!
 We will be kicking off our first event of UniPhi 2023, the opening drum circle, at 2:30 pm CST on May 25 at Long Hall on the Troy University campus.
+Registration before this event starts at 11:00 AM and will continue throughout the day.
 We understand that travel costs can be high for some chapters.
 Thankfully, the National Fraternity will cover the cost of 1 car-1 way for each chapter in order to subsidize this cost as much as possible.
 Should this still not meet the needs of your chapter, please reach out to NEC.